dgwight/context-labs/README.md

   clients that have incomplete data
 - I assumed that the <sup>TM<sup> in the name should be sanitized and rendered as html
 - I assumed that multiple values could be selected for a filter
+- The selectable values are dynamic based on the values that exist on clients

 ## Testing

 Many more tests could be added, but I would want to make sure this was needing before spending the time on it.
 I made sure that components rendered with the correct props, and did a test of $emit being sent from the ClientList component as an example

+To run tests

+`npm run test`